-- To request deferred enrollment, students must first confirm their intent to enroll at Colgate by May 1 and submit a $500 enrollment deposit to be eligible to request deferred enrollment.
+- To request deferred enrollment, students must first confirm their intent to enroll at Colgate by the applicable enrollment deadline and submit a $500 enrollment deposit to be eligible to request deferred enrollment.

 - Students interested in requesting deferred admission must contact the office of admission.
 A request to defer admission form will then be added to the student’s applicant portal, and this form must be submitted by June 1.
 The form includes space for a 500 word explanation for the purpose of the deferred enrollment request.
 Requests submitted after June 1 will not be accepted.

 - Upon approval, the student will be required to pay an additional, non-refundable $500 deposit (total $1000 non-refundable deposit) to confirm and finalize their plans to defer their enrollment for one year.

 Important Factors in Considering Deferred Enrollment

 - Students requesting deferred enrollment may not matriculate at another institution during the term of their deferral.

 - Deposits made to Colgate University for enrollment are non-refundable.

 - Deferred enrollment decisions are final and may not be changed once granted.